Amelie-Eloise/Amelie-Eloise/README.md

 - 👋 Hi, I’m @Amelie-Eloise
-- 👀 I’m interested in writing of all kinds, technical and creative, including interactive fiction.
+- 👀 I’m interested in writing of all kinds, technical and creative, including interactive fiction and flash fiction.
 - 🌱 I’m currently learning JavaScript, Python, and how to use Scribus and Inkscape so I can create some traditional board game designs.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...